poteat/retrospective/readme.md

 This abstraction becomes useful for series of complicated, potentially asynchronous actions where you want higher chain elements to potentially preclude lower chain elements (or run them multiple times, catch errors, etc.).

+You can bypass the homogeneous type requirement by having each executor operate on a large pre-typed context space, and then collapse individual results at the end.
+This corresponds to the pipeline pattern.

 ### Etymology

 Next-chain functions are nothing new - but since there are many conflicting